nationalarchives/front-end-development-guide/2016/bt-archives.md

 #### Reviewer comments

 * There maybe an issue when JS turned off images don't load because of lazyloading - need clarification because I can't test it.

+Suggestion (not crucial)

+* Font colour on background colour doesn't pass WCAG AAA.
+We only need to comply with AA, so not crucial.

 #### Developer(s) actions in response